Planting eelgrass helps restore the ecosystem in Lillebælt

 The strong root system makes the seabed more robust and protects our coasts from erosion.
 Where eelgrass takes root, it stabilizes the seabed so that bottom material is not easily stirred up, but settles.
 Therefore, eelgrass helps protect our coasts by dampening waves and stabilizing the seabed.

+The eelgrass plague of the 1930s started a major decline for eelgrass.
 Over the past 100 years, two-thirds of the eelgrass in the Little Belt has disappeared due to excessive nitrogen emissions, climate change and fishing with bottom-dragging gear.

 However, as eelgrass is a perennial plant that quickly develops strong roots, it can be harvested in places with favorable conditions and planted by divers elsewhere on the seabed.